 The most gratifying work combines your strengths and passions with service to others.

 1) You are where you are now.
 You would like to have made better choices in the past, but here you are.
 Accept that.
 Take all the responsibility and move on.
 You take responsibility because if you are responsible for what has gone wrong, then you have the power to make the future right.
-Feeling guilt or self-loathing is not part of taking responsibility.
+Feeling guilty or self-loathing is not part of taking responsibility.
 It is part of self-harm.
 Do no harm.
 I learned this as I tackled getting off of welfare as a teen dropout mom.
 What’s done is done.
 Let go and love yourself.

 2) You have gifts and talents.
 You may not know what they are or give them any value because you HAVE them already.
 They seem normal to you.
 Sit down and commit to writing 50 things you do well, are interested in, or positively describe you.
 Look that list over and ask does anyone make money doing this.
 Open your mind, release fear, worry, and doubt.